hds/hegdenu.net/content/about.md

 ### Contact

-If you'd like to contact me, you can send an email to &lsquo;hds&rsquo; at this domain.
+If you'd like to contact me, you can send an email to [hds@hegdenu.net](mailto:hds@hegdenu.net).
 You can also use the same username at caffeineconcepts.com, which is my primary address.

+You can also find me as `haydenstainsby` on Discord.
+I'm generally pretty active on the public [Tokio](https://tokio.rs/) server: [invite link](https://discord.gg/tokio).

 ### Social networks